Online Neural Diarization of Unlimited Numbers of Speakers Using Global and Local Attractors: Related work

-\subsubsection{Online diarization}
+\subsection{Online diarization}

-Cascaded approaches and end-to-end approaches as well as offline diarization can be used for online diarization.
+There are also cascaded and end-to-end approaches to online diarization.
 In cascaded approaches, of course, all modules have to work in an online manner.
-The most crucial part is clustering of speaker embeddings, and many methods have been proposed for that in the literature, \eg, UIS-RNN \cite{zhang2019fully}, UIS-RNN-SML \cite{fini2020supervised}, constraint incremental clustering in overlap-aware online speaker diarization \cite{coria2021overlapaware}, and turn-to-diarize \cite{xia2021turntodiarize}.
+The most crucial part is a clustering of speaker embeddings, and many methods have been proposed for that in the literature, \eg, UIS-RNN \cite{zhang2019fully}, UIS-RNN-SML \cite{fini2020supervised}, constraint incremental clustering in overlap-aware online speaker diarization \cite{coria2021overlapaware}, and turn-to-diarize \cite{xia2021turntodiarize}.
 Basically, online clustering is not as good as offline clustering.
 In particular, VBx \cite{landini2022bayesian}, the current state-of-the-art offline clustering method for diarization, relies on two-stage clustering to refine the results and thus is difficult to be used for online inference.
 In fact, even if the rest of the modules are similar between offline and online methods, replacing VBx with online clustering reportedly causes a significant drop in performance \cite{coria2021overlapaware}.